EmmanuelRE8/EmmanuelRE8/README.md

 ---

 ## 🤝 Let’s Collaborate!
-I’m always open to connect with professionals, recruiters, and data enthusiasts.
+I’m always open to connecting with professionals, recruiters, and data enthusiasts.
 Feel free to reach out — let’s turn **data into impact**. 🚀